Sarah Lanman Smith

 Sarah Lanman Smith (also known as, Sarah L. Huntington Smith; June 18, 1802 – September 30, 1836) was a 19th-century American Christian missionary, memoirist, and school founder.
 In 1835, she established the American School for Girls, which became the Lebanese American University.

-In 1830-1, Smith and Sarah Breed established and conducted a Sunday school among the Mohegan.
-In 1833, after marrying Rev. Eli Smith, they embarked for Beirut, via Malta and Alexandria.
+In 1830-1831, Smith (then Huntington) and Sarah Breed established and conducted a Sunday school among the Mohegan Native American tribe in Connecticut.
+In 1833, she married Rev. Eli Smith and they embarked for Beirut, via Malta and Alexandria.
 Five years later, in ill-health, she was wrecked on a voyage to Smyrna, but escaped in a boat, dying soon after.
 Her memoirs were published by Dr. Edward W. Hooker in 1839.